ShivankYadav/DoneWithIt/README.md

   5. yup
   6. Visual Studio code

-At the moment you can test rendering all the screens through App.js like shown below.
+At the moment, the UI component development is ongoing and you can test rendering all the screens through App.js like shown below.

 ![Welcome Screen](https://github.com/ShivankYadav/DoneWithIt/blob/master/images/HomePage.png)